eced4406/eced4406.github.io/assignments/0x000-binary-decoder.md

 ```

 This is great for a quick test, but you probably want to set up VS Code to build and run the application without having to go to the command line.
-Open up the "Run and Debug" menu on the left hand sidebar.
+* Open up the "Run and Debug" menu on the left hand sidebar.
-Click "create a launch.json file", and then click "Add Configuration".
+* Click "create a launch.json file", and then click "Add Configuration".
-Pick the "C/C++: Launch" option (the exact text may different depending on your platform).
+* Pick the "C/C++: Launch" option (the exact text may different depending on your platform).
-Update the "program" field to point to `"${command:cmake.launchTargetPath}"`.
+* Update the "program" field to point to `"${command:cmake.launchTargetPath}"`.
-Add the path to the QOI file you want to open to the "arguments" list.
+* Add the path to the QOI file you want to open to the "arguments" list.
-Save the file.
+* Save the file.
-From the Command Palette, run "CMake: Set Debug Target" and select "qoi_viewer".
-Now you can launch the viewer by typing F5, by hitting the green play button at the top of the "Run and Debug" sidebar tab, or by hitting the play or debug button in the bottom task bar.
+* From the Command Palette, run "CMake: Set Debug Target" and select "qoi_viewer".
+Now you can launch the viewer by typing F5 or by hitting the green play button at the top of the "Run and Debug" sidebar tab.

 You can read more about debugging C/C++ projects with VS Code here:
 * https://code.visualstudio.com/docs/cpp/cpp-debug